ashwoods/docker-pywhale/README.md

-djwhale
+pywhale
 =======

-Generic docker image that runs any parameterized python app
+Generic docker image that runs any parameterized python app from source.